-If G is SLR(1) or even LR(0), construct the canonical LR-items and the LR-item DFA for the grammar and show with tables and stack how the string xyz is parsed.
-If G is not SLR(1) or LR(0), then explain why.
+If G is SLR(1) or even LR(0), construct the canonical LR-items and the LR-item DFA for the grammar and show with tables and stack how the string abpab is parsed.
+If G is not SLR(1) or LR(0), then explain why, and show how it could be rewritten to a (at least) SLR(1) grammar that describes the same language.